Short-Learning/shortinette/rust/subjects/06/README.md

 ## General Rules
 * You **must not** have a `main` present if not specifically requested.

 * Any exercise managed by cargo you turn in must compile _without warnings_ using the `cargo test` command.
 If not managed by cargo, it must compile _without warnings_ with the `rustc` compiler available on the school's machines without additional options.

 * Only dependencies specified in the allowed dependencies section are allowed.

-* If not specified otherwise by the task description, you are generally not authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
-You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.
+* If not specified otherwise by the task description, you are generally not authorized to modify lint levels, either using local attributes (`#[...]`), global attributes (`#![...]`), or with command-line arguments.
+You may optionally use the `allow(dead_code)` lint to silence warnings about unused variables, functions, etc.

 ```rust
 // Either globally: